react-querybuilder/react-querybuilder/website/versioned_docs/version-7/migrate.md

 | `valueSelector`            | `combinatorSelector`, `fieldSelector`, `operatorSelector`, `valueSourceSelector`, `valueEditor` (when rendering a value selector)                      |
 | `actionElement`            | `addGroupAction`, `addRuleAction`, `cloneGroupAction`, `cloneRuleAction`, `lockGroupAction`, `lockRuleAction`, `removeGroupAction`, `removeRuleAction` |

+These same two properties have also been added to the `controlClassnames` prop, but they add to, not replace, classnames declared for specific components.

 ### Query selector, getter, and dispatcher

 :::tip TL;DR